Let Spiders Live!

-With this lens I will do my best to make readers see the value in nearly every single little spidery soul in your house and garden.
+In this little article I will do my best to make you see the value in nearly every single little spidery soul in your house and garden.
 Spiders actually creep me out completely, but I would never kill one on purpose -- and not because I am nice.
 I let them live because I understand what they do for me every single day.
 You may not realize it, but without spiders our world would be a pretty nasty place.
 I hope that after reading this lens you yourself will let spiders live.

 Do You Like Flies?
 REALLY Like Flies?

 Because spiders eat flies by the ton.
 Literally by the ton.
 If you were somehow able to continue your mission of killing spiders until every last one was squashed, smooshed, or otherwise obliterated, then you, my friend, would suddenly have a pretty sizable fly problem to deal with, as in millions and billions of flies and their babies, aka maggots, swarming around your face.
 Spiders keep the fly population in check, and also the mosquito, black fly, centipede, clothes moth, and every other nasty buggy population.
 Let Spiders Live!

 Lovely, right?
 There's more to this spider thing than meets the eye.

 That Said, This Is Pretty Awful - Brace Yourself for This One...